 In many ways it feels like I’ve been on the road my whole life.
 Adapting to new environments, grappling with unfamiliar cultures, enjoying amazing foods.
 Gazing upon stunning sights and struggling with yet another baffling language!
 Always meeting new people along the way, some of them now lifelong friends.
-Others, sadly, no longer around.
+Others, sadly, no longer here.

 My first big trip abroad was on a family holiday to Orlando, Florida.
 Disney World… Universal Studios… Water Mania and Clearwater Beach.
 Lazy, lingering breakfasts at Denny’s and Perkins.
 I loved the sense of adventure that came from being far from home and all the associated sights, sounds and smells.

-I was surrounded by kids from all over the world, some of whom had lived in exotic locations like Singapore and South Africa.
-Somehow I instinctively knew that with a bit of patience my own time would come.
+I was surrounded by kids from all over the planet, some of whom had lived in exotic locations like Singapore and South Africa.
+Somehow, I instinctively knew that with a bit of patience my own time would come.

 There were plenty of other places I got to see too, most memorably during a road trip through The Scottish Highlands that culminated in a hike across Orkney.
 Just me, a friend and a couple of backpacks.

 I was 23 when I left the UK for good.
 Again it was my father’s work that provided the opportunity and I took it with both hands.
 Luckily Qatar turned out to be an incredible experience.

-When my contract in Qatar finished I spent a summer working my way around Denmark.
-Having checked in with a friend who lived outside Kalundborg, my wanderings took me to Esbjerg, Copenhagen, Roskilde, Odense and Funen Island.
+When my contract in Qatar finished, I spent a summer working my way around Denmark.
+Having checked in with a friend who lived outside Kalundborg, my subsequent wanderings took me to Esbjerg, Copenhagen, Roskilde, Odense and Funen Island.

 As a qualified TEFL instructor with a year’s experience under my belt, I found myself in the enviable position of being able to handpick my next destination.
 I wanted something wacky like Qatar, a place I knew little about.
 A location that most people wouldn’t even think of.
 In the end Slovakia fit the bill perfectly.